wilkinsonmatt/Pizza/README.md

 * Describe: Order()

+Test:
-Test: "It should return a Order object with two properties: pizzas and totalcostOfOrder"
+      "It should return a Order object with two properties: pizzas and totalcostOfOrder"
+Code:
-Code: currentOrder = new Order();
+      currentOrder = new Order();

+Expected Output:
-Expected Output: Order {pizzas: [], totalcostOfOrder: 0}
+      Order {pizzas: [], totalcostOfOrder: 0}

 * Describe: Order.prototype.AddPizza

 Test:
-      "It should add an object with two priorities to the pizzas pri·or·i·ty of order."
+      "It should add an object with two priorities to the 'pizzas' property of 'order"."
 Code:
       currentOrder = new Order();
       currentOrder.AddPizza("small", ["guts", "something", "gum"]);
       currentOrder.pizzas

+Expected Output:
-Expected Output: pizzas: [("small", ["guts", "something", "gum"])]
+      pizzas: [("small", ["guts", "something", "gum"])]

 * Describe: Order.prototype.CostOfOrder